Friendly Fraud vs Hard Fraud in Car Insurance: The Risks and Penalties

 What happens to my insurance policy if fraud is discovered?

 If an insurer discovers fraud — soft or hard — they have the right to deny the entire claim, cancel your policy immediately, and report the fraud to state insurance regulators and shared databases like CLUE.
 This flags your profile, making it extremely difficult and expensive to obtain coverage from another carrier.
 In serious cases, the insurer may also refer the matter to law enforcement for criminal prosecution.
+The financial and coverage consequences can last for years.

 How do staged accidents (hard fraud) affect innocent drivers?